entoj/entoj.github.io/user/export/jsp/Configuration.md

 * **Environment:** Yes
 * **Default:** `https://entoj.io/entoj`

-Used as the uri for the main view helper registration
+Used as the uri for the main view helper registration.

 ### jsp.viewHelperNamespace